dwavesystems/dwave-ocean-sdk/docs/leap_sapi/admin.rst

 Viewing Available Solvers
 -------------------------

-You view a list of solvers that are available in the project in the **Overview**
+You view the solvers that are available in a project in its **Overview**
 > **Solver Access Summary** section.

 Solvers are specific to a region (for example, Europe or North America).
 The